MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.7.1/authenticate-azureps.md

 ```

 When using a service principal instead of a registered application, specify the **ServicePrincipal**
-parameter and provide the service principal's Application ID as the value for the **ApplicationId**
+parameter and provide the service principal's AppId as the value for the **ApplicationId**
 parameter.

 ```azurepowershell-interactive